hojimat/oldhomepage/articles/_posts/2020-07-25-simulation.md

 Plugging in _t=1+5=6_ into the equation gives the location of the king after 5 minutes as `f6`.

-- Empirical solution observes the king for the first 3 minutes and observes a pattern.
+- Empirical solution observes the king for the first 3 minutes and extrapolates a pattern.

 <img class="img-fluid mx-auto d-block w-50" src="/assets/img/simulation/curve.png"/>